-If companies choose to go down that route, there’s a number of ways companies and businesses can be more sustainable across a range of different sustainability indicators.
+There’s a number of ways companies and businesses can be more sustainable across a range of different sustainability indicators.

 Summary – How Companies & Businesses Can Be More Sustainable